AvironSoftware/DeepEvalSharpSite/docs/metrics/TaskCompletionMetric.md

 # Task Completion Metric

-The Task Completion Metric employs an LLM as a judge to measure how well an agent carries out the task specified in its `input`, taking into account both the `tools_called` and the agent’s `actual_output`.
+The Task Completion Metric employs an LLM as a judge to measure how well an agent carries out the task specified in its `InitialInput`, taking into account both the `ToolsCalled` and the agent’s `ActualOutput`.
 The Task Completion Metric is an agentic, referenceless LLM-as-a-judge metric that measures how well an LLM agent accomplishes a user-specified task.

 #### When you should use Task Completion Metric